 The camps all lie within 60 miles of Mfuwe Lodge.
 They’re the only properties in the area, so you won’t see any other vehicles traversing the region.
 Intrepid travelers can also make a walking circuit between the camps.

 South Luangwa National Park offers a diversity of experiences from canoeing to night drives.
 And while game drives are on offer to round out your experiences at each camp, the main event takes place on foot.
 Their motto, “From a vehicle you see Africa.
-On foot you feel, hear, and smell Africa,” shapes their approach to the safari.
+On foot you feel, hear, and smell Africa,” shapes their approach to the safari and therefore Zambian walking safaris.

 The guiding principle of The Bushcamp Company is a commitment to the wildlife and the people in South Luangwa.
 Since its beginning, The Bushcamp Company has made it a priority to provide tourism’s benefits to the people of Zambia and to educate them on the benefits of conservation.